 Relaxation is about feeling calm and peaceful.
-After traumas happen, we often feel tense, jumpy, and worried.
+After upsetting/confusing events happen, we often feel tense, jumpy, and worried.
 We feel better when we learn to relax our bodies and minds!
 This exercise teaches us how to relax using our muscles: